naifalshaye/saudiaddress/README.md

   ]
 ```

-Verify an address by (bulding No, PostCode, Additionsl No)
+Verify an address by (Bulding No, PostCode, Additional No)
 ```
 $verify = SaudiAddress::verify(7596,13216,2802);